IBM/case/500-repository.md

 ### Semver and Semver Comparison Formats
 This specification uses the [Semantic Version 2.0.0 specification](https://semver.org/) (semver) for describing versions of entities.

+#### Non-functional CASE versions

+As stated in the [case.yaml specification](100-case.md#version), CASE supports non-functional versions.
+These are specified after the standard version and are prefixed with a plus sign (`+`).
+In order of preference, non-functional versions come after a standard release.
+The CASE repo currently only supports non-functional versions in the following date/timestamp format: `YYYYMMDD.HHmmSS`.
+For example, `1.0.0 < 1.0.0+20191008.162055`.
+If a non-functional version is specified in any other format, it will be ignored for purposes of version comparison.